rgreenblatt/ai_alignment_readings/projects/naive_self_supervision_post.md

 or if truthfulness learned in this way would generalize.
 For example, how much more would training on TruthfulQA questions improve performance vs training on a set of unrelated questions?
-I think that answers to these questions could result in some weak updates
+I think that answers to these questions have a small but reasonable chance to result in some weak updates on approaches to truthful AI.

 For these reasons, I am planning on doing some fast experiments along these lines (probably working with a friend of mine).